NEW: I’m now recording The Second Transit as an audiobook serial. Check out each chapter below:

-As the asteroid becomes locked in a long, stable orbit of the sun, its terrible gravity spawns similar chaos when it passes again every 2,276 years.
+So begins the orbit of the great asteroid, whose transit past this planet every 2,276 years scrambles the planet’s ecology, and in so doing, dashes lives, empires, and destinies.
 Each time, life on the planet stubbornly clings to existence, but must find a new way to persist as the world it once knew is irreparably changed.

-Across the ages, women and men of all stripes – farmers and merchants, scientists and priests, slaves and explorers – must all find a way to survive as the asteroid of Tyo scrambles lives, levels empires, grows into mythology and defines history itself.
-They yearn to make sense of Tyo and the powerful forces that have sent it to clease their world of iniquity; and, perhaps, to reach through time itself to send warning to their distant descendants.
+Across the ages, women and men of all stripes – farmers and merchants, scientists and priests, slaves and explorers – must all find a way to survive as Tyo, the great asteroid, grows into mythology and defines history itself.

 In 2017, I finally buckled down and completed the novel-length science-fiction/speculative-fiction story that had been chewing at my brain for almost two years.
 I finished writing and editing it over the July 4th weekend (as I wrote about at the time).
 It is the longest thing I’ve ever written, clocking in at about 270 pages, all formatted, over ten chapters.
 I think it’s the best piece of purely creative writing I’ve done.